Ross (optics)

 Ross also made some cameras from about 1855 to the late 1930s.
 A range of Ross Standard Reflex cameras is listed with an illustration in the 1935 British Journal Photographic Almanac, the sizes ranged from 3+1/2 × 2+1/2 in up to half plate.

+During WWI and WWII Ross Limited produced pattern 373 and 373B "Officer of the Watch" telescopes for the Royal Navy.